System-wide installation

 Algorithm: aes-256-gcm

-• After master key rotation
+• Scheduled key rotation policy

 • Security incident response